Scratching or Redness? A Simple Guide to Dog Skin Allergies

 Calming with Colloidal Oatmeal

 To use this method, grind plain, organic oats into a fine powder until it dissolves in water to create a milky solution.
 Soak your dog in tepid water for 10 to 15 minutes.
-This home approach for dog skin allergies itching is highly effective as it creates a protective layer that locks in moisture.
+This home approach may help comfort itchy skin by leaving a gentle moisture-supporting layer.

 Balancing pH with Apple Cider Vinegar (ACV)